-6. RECOMMENDATIONS
+5. RECOMMENDATIONS

-Having evaluated the proposed site and its immediate surroundings, it is unlikely that the proposed development will lead to any significant impact on any remaining vegetation or plant species of significant conservation value.
-In fact most of the terrain and its immediate surroundings are considered heavily degraded to transform.
-Only a few hardy indigenous species remains.
+It is considered highly unlikely that the proposed development will lead to any significant impact on any remaining vegetation or plant species of significant conservation value.
+In fact, the terrain and its immediate surroundings are considered transformed by agricultural practices.

-Recommendations on impact minimization are thus mostly limited to good environmental control (apart from potential positive off-sets):
+Recommendations on impact minimization are thus limited to good environmental control: